Dehydrating foods at home can be a fun and rewarding skill.

 The FoodSaver Vacuum Sealer has two attachments, one for regular-mouth canning jars and one for wide-mouth.

 This handy device (right) facilitates vacuum packing using canning jars and the regular canning lids and seals perfectly.
-This is a good method for long term storage for your home dehydrated foods.
+This is a good method for long term storage for home dehydrated foods.

 (NOTE: This method is not safe for canning of foods that are not dehydrated.)